biojppm/rapidyaml/changelog/current.md

 ```
 If you don't change, you will not be able to serialize to/from `Tree`.
 That is, **having only the node implementation will not work with the `Tree` methods**.
 You can also provide both functions, and they would be picked up correctly, but that is pointless.
 In short, **prefer the Tree** version.

-Note that inside the tree version, you can still use the node API.
+Note also that **inside the tree version, you can still use the node API**.
 For example:
 ```c++
 c4::yml::ReadResult read(c4::yml::Tree const* tree, c4::yml::id_type id, T *var)
 {